All Episodes

 There's a density change.

-But, and so what Einstein described is very much that curvature you see on the surface producing the gravitational effect.
+And so what Einstein described is very much that curvature that you see on the surface producing the gravitational effect.

 And that, you know, demands tensor equations and it's very complex.

-But what I found is that you can describe the same effect, get the same result, get the same math, Except, instead of describing the curvature, you describe the water molecule spinning, making the vortex in the first place, which is more fundamental.
+But what I found is that you can describe the same effect, get the same result, get the same math, except instead of describing the curvature, you describe the water molecules spinning, making the vortex in the first place, which is more fundamental.

 The curvature on the surface is kind of a secondary effect.

-The source of the gravitational field is actually all these little plant fluctuations spinning together, producing that effect.
+The source of the gravitational field is actually all these little Fluctuations spinning together producing that effect.

 Absolutely.

-All right, my friend Rossi sends me a message saying the electromagnetic drive is almost exactly what Bob Lazar described to you oh so many years ago.
+My friend Rossi sends me a message saying the electromagnetic drive is almost exactly what Bob Lazar described to you all so many years ago.

-He talked about the sports ship drive on the UFO at S4, which used a depression of gravity in front of it, pulling it forward.
+He talked about the sportship drive on the UFO at S4, which used a depression of gravity in front of it, pulling it forward.

 That's right.